 – "I've just learned how to turn left," she says, "without feeling as if I'm going to tip over."

-Simply put, the roads in Paradise are full to bursting.
+The roads in Paradise are full to bursting.

-A chart showing statistics for deaths and injuries from road traffic accidents (RTAs) on Bali from 1996 to 2020.
+Chart showing statistics for deaths and injuries from road traffic accidents (RTAs) on Bali from 1996 to 2020.

 * Numbers for injuries from 2020 are not yet available.

 Source: Kepolisian Daerah Bali (KPD) ~ State Police of Bali Province, Indonesia at www.bali.bps.go.id.

 Blood on the tarmac: 85 percent of Bali's road-users drive motorbikes, and the vast majority of deaths and accidents involve motorcyclists.

 Stefan, a 49-year-old expat Briton working on Bali's south coast in Sanur has been to Borneo and back on his Honda Africa Twin 750:

 – "Most riders who die on Bali aren't wearing helmets, or don't do them up properly.
 There are no fixed rules here – anything goes.
 If people see a space, they go through it.
 Mirrors are for checking how you look as you ride to Temple, and indicators are ornamental.

 "For me, some of the most dangerous people on the road are white people.
 I avoid them like the plague.
 You can tell the ones who are going to hurt others – the fixed grins, the hunched over the handle-bars, the wobbling around corners and shouts of indignation when they finally hit someone – because they have absolutely no idea how life and the road works around here."

 Note he does nothing for the Balinese woman that he has just rammed into from behind.
 This is definitely a case of paying up on the spot for damage and injuries sustained.
 Do not drive away after an accident like this.
 Fix what you broke.